Zwolle, St. Michael

 Features and Screenshots

 The sample set is available in wave format 48kHz/24bit.
 The version currently distributed is 2.5.
-Hauptwerk v4.0 and higher supported for the Organ Definition Files.
-The sample set is encrypted, which means that it can be used with Hauptwerk Basic or Hauptwerk Advanced versions exclusively.
-Hauptwerk Advanced version is strongly recommended, the Basic version is not suitable to run the Surround variant of the sample set (memory limitations, audio channels limitations).
-There is no use of the sample set possible in any other software.
-There are three very different sample sets derived from the audio material recorded in Zwolle.
+Hauptwerk v.5 and higher required.
+The sample set is encrypted, dongle protected.
+Hauptwerk Advanced version is strongly recommended, the Lite version is not suitable to run the Surround variant of the sample set (memory limitations, audio channels limitations).
+There are three different sample sets derived from the audio material recorded in Zwolle.

 Zwolle Dry - no reverberation included.
 Dual-mono, close-up-recorded samples were used.
 You will have to add your own reverb to get the "wet" organ sound.
+Hauptwerk provides a robust convolution reverb engine and Sonus Paradisi provides hundreds of impulse responses for a vast variety of reverbs.
 In this way you can move the instrument virtually into any desired environment (small church, large cathedral, concert hall...).
 Remember to adjust voicing to achieve well balanced organ sound matching different environments.

 Zwolle Surround - original acoustics of the church captured including the rear audio channels.
 There are three release samples for each pipe (staccato, portato, long); 4 release samples are offered where necessary.While the traditional wet sample sets are composed of samples with 2 channels (left, right), the surround recording uses 4 independent channels for each virtual pipe (for each sample).
 Imagine standing in the church heading the organ.
 You hear the organ in front of you, but you also hear the reverberation of the church which is all around you, comming to your ears from all the directions.
 This is how the surround sample set is formed.
 The sound of the organ is captured by the "front" microphones, the church response by the "rear" microphones.
 4 channels are extracted from the recording.
 Two channels are used to supply the sound of the organ for the front speakers, while the 2 other channels offer the diffused (reflected) sound comming to you from the church.
 You can use these two channels to feed your surround (rear) speakers.
 In this way, the realism of the reproduction is greately increased, since you may feel as being "inside" the sound field, experiencing not only left-right dimension of the sound, but also the front-back dimension.
 You hear the sound of the organ, but also the sound which returns to you from the church nave, all in perfect synchronization and localization.
 Please note, that at least 4 speakers are needed to reproduce the multi-channel audio.
 Remember to set up the Hauptwerk audio outputs well to accomodate the four channels.
 The ranks which are designed for the rear channels are marked with the word "rear".